krzysztofzablocki/Sourcery/README.md

 It's trivial to write new templates to remove boilerplate that is specific to your projects.

 ## How To Get Started
-There are plenty of tutorials for different uses of Sourcery:
+There are plenty of tutorials for different uses of Sourcery, and you can always ask for help in our [Swift Forum Category](https://forums.swift.org/c/related-projects/sourcery).

 - [The Magic of Sourcery](https://www.caseyliss.com/2017/3/31/the-magic-of-sourcery) is a great starting tutorial
 - [Generating Swift Code for iOS](https://www.raywenderlich.com/158803/sourcery-tutorial-generating-swift-code-ios) deals with JSON handling code